inkVerb/VIP/501-shell/Lesson-09.md

 - *We created the `postform()` function*
 - *The `style=` attribute embedded inside the `<form>` tag is necessary for `float:` to work*
+- *We check using `switch`-`case` because there are so many options for a very simple variable value test*

 *Note style.css:*